-These provide the ability to keep the recipes clean, organized and easy to add to (just pop in more plastic protectors), but I find this method to be somewhat bulky and inefficient.
-If you want to keep things in alphabetical order, you’re forever shuffling and rearranging when adding new recipes.
-If you have a large recipe collection, count on maintaining several photo albums or binders.
+These provide the ability to keep the copies clean, organized and easy to add to (just pop in more plastic protectors), but I find this method to be somewhat bulky and inefficient.
+If you want to arrange things in alphabetical order, you’re forever shuffling and rearranging when adding new ones.
+If you have a large collection, count on maintaining several photo albums or binders.

 - Looseleaf pages in a binder, or spiral notebooks.
-This method has the same downside as above, it’s not flexible to rearrange and sort.
-The binder is easy to insert pages wherever you like, but a lot of times recipes won’t fill a whole page so you’ll have a couple written on each side–now how to insert new ones?
+This system has the same downside as above, it’s not flexible to rearrange and sort.
+The binder is easy to insert pages wherever you like, but a lot of times ingredients & instructions won’t fill a whole page so you’ll have a couple written on each side–now how to insert new ones?

-- Recipe boxes are great, but they’re typically too small if you have more than a small collection of recipes.
+- Boxes are great, but they’re typically too small if you have more than a small collection.

-- Pocket file folders to toss in all clippings, papers and recipe cards.
-Each file folder is a category, such as “Breads”, “Salads”, “Desserts”, etc. This can quickly get cumbersome though if you have a large collection of recipe cards and clippings in a folder to pick through when trying to find a certain recipe.
+- Pocket file folders to toss in all clippings, papers and cards.
+Each file folder is a category, such as “Breads”, “Salads”, “Desserts”, etc. This can quickly get cumbersome though if you have a large collection stashed in the folder to pick through and trying to find something in particular.

-- Use a long index card file box.
-They can hold a huge amount of index or recipe cards.
+- Use a long index card file box, they can hold a huge amount.
 Easy to add to, easy to rearrange and organize.
 It’s a recipe box on steroids.
 If you need more than one, they stack nicely on top of each other.